-I was born in Venezuela and grew up with my parents and two brothers in London.
+I was born in Venezuela and moved around the world with my parents and two brothers before settling in London.
 After school in Hampton, I spent a year working at the Old Vic Theatre before reading English at St Anne’s College, Oxford.

-I then joined the BBC as a production trainee, but after a few years succumbed to a hankering for Fleet Street and moved to The Sunday Times.
-I spent many cheerful years at The Daily Telegraph as media correspondent, but my single most exciting moment in that time was getting a publishing contract for my first novel.
+I then joined the BBC as a production trainee, learning to direct and produce all kinds of TV programmes from drama to current affairs.
+But after a few years, I succumbed to a hankering for Fleet Street and moved to The Sunday Times.
+I also broadcast on BBC Radio 4, where I had my own series.
+I spent many exhilarating years at The Daily Telegraph as media correspondent, but my single most exciting moment in that time was getting a publishing contract for my first novel.

 In particular I have a passion for historical fiction and love the research that involves.
 The first in the Clara Vine series, Black Roses, became a number One Kindle Bestseller.
 In the UK the series is published by Simon & Schuster.
-Outside Britain, my novels have been translated into French, German, Greek, Turkish and Italian.
+Outside Britain, my novels have been translated into French, German, Greek, Russian, Polish, Romanian, Turkish and Italian.
 In France the series is published by J.C Lattes and in Greece by Kedros.
 In the US and Canada the series is published by Random House.
+The TV rights have been optioned by Hillbilly Films who are producing the pilot for an eight part series.

-As well as writing books I now freelance as a journalist, writing regularly for numerous British magazines and newspapers, and also appear as a broadcaster on Radio 4.
-I have been a guest reader at the Arvon Foundation and have sat on the broadcasting committee of the Society of Authors.
-I have three children and live in London.
+As well as writing books I now freelance as a journalist, writing regularly for numerous British magazines and newspapers, and also appear as a broadcaster on Radio 4 and Sky.
+I have been a guest reader at the Arvon Foundation and sat on the broadcasting committee of the Society of Authors.
+I’m a patron of the Wimbledon Bookfest and live in London with whichever of my three children happens to be around.

 I also have an active Facebook page where I love to interact with readers.
-Do please follow me on GOODREADS and add the Clara Vine novels to your ‘Want To Read’ list.
+Do please follow me on GOODREADS and add the Clara Vine novels, The Words I Never Wrote, Widowland and Queen High to your ‘Want To Read’ list.
 Get in touch.
 It’s great to talk!

-For some people, the only thing that works is a strict routine, and that definitely applies to me!
-I get to my office at the top of a tall, Victorian house in Wimbledon at about eight o’clock and run through emails and admin before beginning to write.
-I usually read over the previous day’s work to get in the swing of it, and I continue writing, fuelled by coffee and gallons of green tea, until 12.30.
+For some people, the only thing that works is a strict routine, and that definitely applies to me.
+I get to my office (a commute that consists of two flights of stairs) at about eight o’clock and run through emails, admin, Twitter and every possible diversionary activity before beginning to write.
+I usually read over the previous day’s work to get in the swing of it, and I continue writing, fuelled by alternate coffee and tea, until 12.30, with a snoring dachshund at my feet.
 If it’s going well, I come back and continue reading and writing until four o’clock, but the afternoon can be a moveable feast.
 Whatever happens, I break off then for a run.
 I love running, and it definitely shakes off the tensions of sitting for so long.
-I usually aim for a thousand words a day, but distractions include social media, email, children, my dachshund Marnie, cat Milo, and a pair of clever, dark and handsome visitors – two crows who have taken up residence outside my office windowsill.

 Real people and historical events are an essential element in my novels, but despite the fact that I’m writing fiction, I’m very aware of the need to respect historical authenticity.
 I think if people are going to take a picture of a certain time from your writing then it’s incumbent on you not to mess around with dates and times.
 I tend to think of historical events as the furniture and the novelist should never move the furniture, but is permitted to rummage around down the back of the sofa.